abhaysudhir/Troop-Talk/README.md

 - [ ] Send emails to higher ups in Boy Scouts to partner with them Ozzie suggested that we can use it for Boy Scouts but also expand to Church Groups, YMCA, etc.

+Talking to Mr. Putt about possibly partnering up.